DhanviDesai/PIB_Scraping/README.md

 # PIB_Scraping

-### Creates all the directories and files in the current directory
+#### Creates all the directories and files in the current directory
+#### Tokenizer in this for now discards sentences that have 4 or less than 4 words.
+This is not feasible.
+For now aligning works fine

 To run : python wrapper.py 'year' 'whetherScrape?' 'whetherTokenize?' 'whetherAlign?'